Dr. Jeffrey B. Hall

 Brad and his wife, Kelli, have three children: Coby, Will, and Cate.
 The Voyles belong to Chattanooga Valley Presbyterian Church where Brad serves as a ruling elder.

 Dan Wykoff is vice president for finance and operations and CFO at Covenant College.

-Before coming to Covenant in 2013, Dan served as corporate controller for Cloud Sherpas, an Atlanta-based technology firm, where he managed a $45 million budget.
+Before coming to Covenant in 2013, Dan served as corporate controller for an Atlanta-based cloud technology firm where he managed a $45 million budget.

 Dan earned a degree in business administration from Covenant College in 2001, and went on to earn certified public accountant (CPA) and chartered global management accountant (CGMA) certifications as well as a master of professional accountancy from the Robinson College of Business at Georgia State University.